Serial Peripheral Interface Bus (SPI)

 SPI 3WireMode s

 4-wire bus mode is SPI standard connection mode.
-It supports full-duplex data transaction, which means SPI allows to transmit and receive data simultaneously on two data lines (MOSI and MISO),
+It supports full-duplex data transactions, which means SPI allows to transmit and receive data simultaneously on two data lines (MOSI and MISO),

 SPI Connections for Multiple Slaves